 Whether you change your oil every 3,000 miles without fail or rely on your smart vehicle to ask for a change when it’s ready, checking and changing your car’s oil is key to ensuring engine longevity.

 The same can be said about ground support equipment and spacecraft at the NASA Kennedy Space Center (KSC) in Florida.
-The nation’s gateway to space, KSC has served as NASA’s primary launch center for human spaceflight since 1968, and since 2013, Jacobs has been helping the space center transition to a 21st century launch facility capable of processing various spacecraft for both private and government entities under a Test and Operations Support Contract (TOSC).
+The nation’s entryway to space, KSC has served as NASA’s primary launch center for human spaceflight since 1968, and since 2013, Jacobs has been helping the space center transition to a 21st century launch facility capable of processing various spacecraft for both private and government entities under a Test and Operations Support Contract (TOSC).

 Our team works with the technical community to understand the variables involved in meeting NASA launch dates – getting into everything from how many cranes will be required and how many modifications will be needed on the mobile launcher’s umbilical arms to when the technicians will need to start training onsite to prepare for launch.